 “I just want to go somewhere safe, to a new country.
 I want to change everything and start new.”

-The respondent states that of the original group of four he left in, he and two others had been deported, they had also been apprehended after separating in Zagreb.
+The respondent states that of the original group of four he left in, he and two others had been deported, who had also been apprehended after separating in Zagreb.